 Inherently there is nothing wrong with spending dollars on advertising and marketing in exchange for sales revenue.
 After all, you have to spend money to make money.
-However, there comes a time where you have to evaluate the rate of exchange.
-How many dollars are given for “x” amount of revenue?
+However, there comes a time when you have to evaluate the rate of exchange.
+How many dollars are given for the “x” amount of revenue?
 The industry close rate for sales leads hovers around 2% to 12% depending on the supplier and how much is paid per lead.
 Each lead can cost anywhere between $50 and $500.
 Let’s assume the more ideal scenario where you sell 10% of the leads you paid for.
 If that is the case, then 90% of the people will attempt to contact will not buy a vehicle from your dealership.
 In actuality, a 5% close ratio is an accurate number for many car dealerships.
-With that being said, 95% of internet leads result in a no sale scenario.
+With that being said, 95% of internet leads result in a no-sale scenario.

 Is A 10% Close Ratio Acceptable?